Nurgyul Salimova

-Nurgyul Salimova (Нургюл Салимова; Nurgül Salimova; born 2 June 2003), also known in some Kazakh sources as Nurgül Sälimova (Нұргүл Сәлімова), is a Bulgarian chess player.
+Nurgyul Salimova (Нургюл Салимова; Nurgül Salimova; born 2 June 2003) is a Bulgarian chess player.
 She was awarded the titles of International Master and Woman Grandmaster by FIDE in 2019.
 Salimova won the Bulgarian Women's Chess Championship in 2017.
 In 2023, she won the silver medal in Bulgarian Chess Championship, and was the only woman to compete in the open section.

 Early life

 Salimova was born in the village of Krepcha, Targovishte Province.
 Both of her parents are of Turkish descent and she considers herself Turkish-Bulgarian.
 Her grandfather taught her how to play chess at the age of four.

 Chess career

 In 2011, Salimova won the European Youth Chess Championship for girls under 8 in Albena.
 In 2015, she won the World Youth Chess Championship for girls under 12 in Porto Carras.
 In 2015, she won the European Youth Chess Championship for girls under 12.
 She is a multiple winner of Bulgarian and European Youth Chess Championships in fast and blitz chess for girls in different age groups.